paesanilab/mbpol_cuda_devel/NN_2L2H2O_poly2d/README.md

 ### For class file *readhdf5.hpp* reading HDF5 file:
 This file uses HDF5 library C++ API, and offers functions:
-   - to read an attribute name and saved data (usually strings) in a HDF5 file group, and retain the order.
+   - to read an attribute name and all saved attribute data (usually strings) in a HDF5 file group, retaining the order (usually by creation time).
       - This function can be used to retrieve Neural Network layer names in the group "/model_weights/" of a given HDF5 file
       - Or can be used to retrieve dataset names (weight and bias) saved for each layer
    - to read out a dataset data by the dataset path in the HDF5 file.